ZohaWajahat/mlops-kubeflow-assignment/README.md

 • Jenkins/GitHub Workflows<br>

 ## Task 1: Project Setup & DVC
-The main objective of this task is to initialize the project structure and establish data versioning for reproducibility. <br>* [ ] Create public GitHub repository named `mlops-kubeflow-assignment`.
+The main objective of this task is to initialize the project structure and establish data versioning for reproducibility. <br>

+### Steps to be done in Task 1
+* [ ] Create public GitHub repository named `mlops-kubeflow-assignment`.
 * [ ] Clone the repository and create the directory structure (`data/`, `src/`, `components/`).
 * [ ] Create all required base files (`pipeline_components.py`, `model_training.py`, `pipeline.py`, `requirements.txt`, `Dockerfile`, `Jenkinsfile`).
 * [ ] Choose a simple dataset (e.g., Boston housing) and place it in `data/`.